-Retaining young people within our area is a major issue, as the population estimates for Conwy County Borough show a big gap in the age structure between the ages of around 18 to 40[i], and a smaller though still noticeable gap in Denbighshire.
+Retaining young people within our area is a major issue, as the population estimates for Conwy County Borough show a big gap in the age structure between the ages of around 18 to 45, and a smaller, though still noticeable gap, in Denbighshire.
 This is the age group which is mostly likely to be economically and socially mobile, seeking work, education and other social opportunities outside the area.
 Many young people have to leave the area for higher education and though this in itself is not an issue the failure to attract them back to the area after graduation leads to a generational imbalance.

-These graphs show that our population is very obviously not the traditional pyramid shape, which would show lots of children and young people at the ‘base’ supporting a narrower ‘peak’ of elderly people.
-Our population is very top-heavy with older age groups, particularly those aged 50+.
-Though other demographic drivers have all had an impact on this population imbalance (improved life expectancy, reduced fertility and the effects of the post war baby boom), out-migration of young people is also a key influence, and one which has impacts on the economic well-being of the area as well as on its social and cultural make-up.
+Population pyramids, produced from mid-year population estimates from the Office for National Statistics, show the age structure gaps in population aged between 18 and 45 years.
+From looking at these pyramids, we can see that our population is very obviously not the traditional pyramid shape, which would show lots of children and young people at the ‘base’ supporting a narrower ‘peak’ of elderly people.
+Our population is very top-heavy with older age groups, particularly those aged 55+.
+Though other demographic drivers have all had an impact on this population imbalance (improved life expectancy, reduced fertility and the effects of the large post war baby boom cohort moving into older age groups), out-migration of young people is also a key influence, and one which has impacts on the economic well-being of the area as well as on its social and cultural make-up.

 This age group has become increasingly mobile in recent years so the size and impact of their out-migration has grown.
 In the past 10 years, average net migration in the 15-29 age group:

 has been about -300 a year in Conwy County Borough.
 About 1,850 people in the 15-29 age groups leave the area each year, and only about 1,550 move in